 The artistic quality of the posters makes observers pause and reflect on the masterful combination of attention-grabbing headlines, snazzy graphics, humor and irony.
 The posters reflect American history, entertainment and Southern culture.
 You can experience the creation of this American art form up-close during a tour of the company’s print shop and design studio.
 Learn more about this iconic print shop as you listen to the presses crank out the latest vivid posters and advertisements.
 Compare today’s trendiest designs with the historical works that hang on the walls.
 You can handle some of the company’s tools of the trade and try your hand at making your own unique keepsake poster.

 The shop, design studio and store are located in the Fifth Avenue lobby of the Country Music Hall of Fame and Museum.
 Look for the bright neon sign halfway down the block between Korean Veterans Boulevard and Demonbreun Street.
 The Hatch Show Print production shop is open daily from 9:30 a.m. until 5 p.m., except Thanksgiving, Christmas Eve and Christmas Day.
 Guided tours take place weekdays at 12:30 p.m., 2 p.m. and 3:30 p.m.
 Space is limited, so reserve a space online before your visit.
-And for those aboard the Old Town Trolley, hop off at Stop #2 to explore Hatch Show Print.
+And for those aboard the Old Town Trolley, hop off to explore Hatch Show Print.
 When you’re done at the print shop, hop back on the next trolley and continue your tour of Music City.

 Thing to Do Nearby

 Housed in a distinctive bass clef-shaped building, the Country Music Hall of Fame and Museum chronicles the history of this uniquely American musical genre and the careers of many legendary performers.
 Visitors enjoy a variety of interactive exhibits that feature photos, costumes and other memorabilia associated with different aspects of the country music industry.